python/cpython/Doc/library/enum.rst

 * uses *call* syntax to return members by value
 * uses *index* syntax to return members by name

-Enumerations are created either by using the :keyword:`class` syntax, or by using function-call syntax::
+Enumerations are created either by using :keyword:`class` syntax, or by using function-call syntax::

    >>> from enum import Enum